 You will need to have insurance before you drive the car off the lot.
 This is especially true if you are financing your car.
 You don’t have to take the first insurance policy that you come across, though.

 You can slash your monthly bills easily by checking around to compare prices for your car insurance.
 Just make sure that you are comparing similar coverages.
 Also, be sure to only get the coverage you need and don’t go overboard with it.
-There is no point in insuring a $5,000 used vehicle for $50,000.

 Let’s say you are buying a new car.
 Most of the time, you will need to have at least 10% down payment if you will be financing it.